stevepowell99/theorymaker4/help.md

 Groups only contain nodes that are explicitly defined with `ID:: ...` while the group is open; links don’t “pull” nodes into groups.

-### Can I drag nodes into/out of groups?
+### Can I move nodes into/out of groups?

-Yes (pseudo drag/drop): **Shift+drag** a node onto a group box to move it into that group (if you have multiple nodes selected via the checkbox UI, dragging a selected node moves the whole selection).
-Drop on empty space to move the node(s) back out to top-level.
+Yes: use the **checkbox selection** UI on nodes.
+With 1+ nodes selected, click a group box to move them into that group; click the diagram background to move them out to top-level.

 Limitations:

 - This only works for nodes with an explicit `ID:: ...` line.
-- The target group must have a closing line (`--` / `----`) for the drop to work.
+- The target group must have a closing line (`--` / `----`) for the move to work.